Kapitoha/umodal/README.md

 # Umodal

 It's a very simple replacer for standard JS alert window.
->Goal of this project - create simple and usefull eye candy replacement for standard Javascript alert-like windows.
+>This simple library for those, who likes to use twitter bootstrap and jquery.
+It allows to create fast alert window just for information or confirmation without putting much effort.
+Goal of this project - create simple and useful eye candy replacement for standard Javascript alert-like windows.
+Advantages of this small library: Easy invoking (the command in one line), possibility to add different buttons with event handling, it has css file.

 ### Version
 1.0